5h4d/gvza/README.md

 Definitívne len inšpirácia k správnemu riešeniu

-Just make sure to change it a little bit ak idete plagiárčiť
+Just make sure to change it a little bit